 Mr. Lehr was succeeded as Scoutmaster by Nelson Pratt (1968 – 1982) and others, including two stints by Merle Brown in the 1980s and 1990s.
 During this time, the Troop shared its meeting space in the basement of the old Osgood School with the Cohasset Police Department’s shooting range.
 During that era, the Troop also acquired a six-acre campground between Wheelwright Park and the Barnes Wildlife Sanctuary that was later named for Mr. Lehr.

-As it enters its second century, Troop 28 has a robust membership and is nearing 100 Eagle Scouts and membership as large as it ever has been.
+As it enters its second century, Troop 28 has a robust membership and is nearing 135 Eagle Scouts.
 More importantly, Troop 28 continues to provide opportunities for fun and adventure for scouts in Cohasset.